anantshri/html5_attack_and_secure/README.md

 2. If you have a suggestion / change / correction feel free to suggest via issues section.
 Do not edit the file directly.

 ## Direct contact.
-If the need be a student can directly contact Trainer at (anant <at> anantshri <dot> com).
+If the need be a student can directly contact Trainer at (anant at anantshri dot info).
 However in interest of ensuring that everyone learns i would suggest we keep the concerns public so that others can also learn from the discussions.

 # Live Presentation
 As the presentation is a HTML5 based presentation hence it will be made available via a specific Link so that all students have access to uptodate slides.